aergoio/hashtabledb/README.md

 As each table/page has 818 slots, less pages need to be loaded from disk when reading the value from a key.
 This means faster reads.

+The size of the main hash table can be configured to reach higher speeds, while internal tables use 1 page (4kB)

 The iteration of keys is unordered (as in any hash table)

 ## Features